See What Users Actually Do Inside Your Product

 Metric Computation

-Raw event data is aggregated into the metrics that appear on your dashboard: session counts, durations, bounce rates, page-level breakdowns, and user trend lines.
-Most platforms compute these in near-real-time, with full accuracy available within minutes.
+Raw event data is aggregated into metrics on your dashboard.
+These include session counts, durations, bounce rates, page-level breakdowns, and user trend lines.

 Step 5